atribecalledarty/i-manage/README.md

 ## Usage

 I ended up seeding the data with characters from Harry Potter.
 Luna is the apartment manager and has manager access to all the users an units.
 There is a fixed number of units (12 units) in her apartment complex, "Luna's Cabins".
-She can create and delete new residents that want to move in to her apartment, and assign them to a unit.
+Luna can create and delete new residents that want to move in to her apartment, and assign them to a unit.
 Once tenants have been assigned to a unit, the application will start to calculate and display users' balance.

 Residents can sign in to their accounts and submit payments.
 They can also browse their previous payments.